Constrained Serial Dictatorships can be Fair: Numerical tests

 Several comments are in order.
-First, as can be seen in Figure~\ref{fig:results with borda lambda}, the utility values of all agents (and hence their sum) increase with $\lambda$.
-Indeed, as we come closer to $\FI$, the preferences of the agents become more different, allowing some agents to receive some of their preferred items even if they pick late in the allocation process.
+First, as can be seen in Figure~\ref{fig : Mll and Luce}, the utility values of all agents (and hence their sum) increase when $x$ decreases or $\phi$ increases.
+Indeed, as we come closer to $\IC$, the preferences of the agents become more different, allowing some agents to receive some of their preferred items even if they pick late in the allocation process.

-Second, in the egalitarian and Nash cases (middle and bottom of Figure~\ref{fig:results with borda lambda}), the number of items received by the first agents in the picking sequence increases while it decreases for the last ones.
-Indeed, as these latter agents can receive more preferred items, the picking sequence needs less to compensate by giving them a high number of items.
+Second, the number of goods received by the first agents in the CSD increases while it decreases for the last ones.
+Indeed, as these latter agents can receive more preferred goods, the CSD needs less to compensate by giving them a high number of goods (recall that we optimize ESW).

-Last, in the utilitarian case, the optimal non-interleaving picking sequence is always the same whatever the value of $\lambda$ (when $\lambda \neq 0$).
-Indeed, as all sequences yield the same utilitarian social welfare for $\FC$, the optimal sequences are the ones which are optimal for $\FI$.

-All tests were run with Python 3.9.6 on a personal computer with Manjaro Linux 21.1.0, 4 Intel(R) Core(TM) CPU i7-1065G7 1.30GHz cores and 16 GB RAM.
-Computation times are low.
-For instance, with our not-optimized implementation, the wall-clock time to run the numerical tests with $\lambda = 0.5$, $n = 40 $ and $m = 500$ is slightly above one minute.